wireflowio/wireflow/README.md

 ## Introduction

+Wireflow is kubernetes-native orchestration for encrypted private networks powered by WireGuard.

-Wireflow helps you create a secure private network powered by WireGuard, with a web UI to manage devices, access policies, and connectivity.
+Wireflow as a data-plane helps you create a secure private network powered by WireGuard, with a web UI to manage devices, access policies, and connectivity.
 Connect multiple devices across platforms and centrally control access to your own zero‑config overlay network.

+wireflow-controller has control-plane component which watches and reconciles Wireflow Custom Resource Definitions (CRDs) and propagates desired state to data-plane nodes to realize virtual network orchestration and access control.

+For more information, please visit our website: [wireflowio.com](https://wireflowio.com)

 ## Technology

 - Control plane / Data plane separation
 - WireGuard for encrypted tunnels (ChaCha20‑Poly1305)
-- Automatic key distribution and rotation via the control plane
+- Automatic key distribution and rotation and zero-touch , all via the control plane
 - NAT traversal: direct P2P first, relay (TURN) fallback when required
-- Peer discovery and connection orchestration engine
+- Peer discovery and connection orchestration via kubernetes native CRDs controller.
 - Private DNS for service/name resolution inside the overlay
 - Metrics and monitoring (Prometheus‑friendly exporters)
 - Management API and Web UI with RBAC‑ready access policies